parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 processing](https://en.wikipedia.org/wiki/Fast_Fourier_transform) to be the sum of a particular set of sine waves, each at a specific frequency and amplitude.
-A sufficiently chaotic jumble of sine waves at different frequencies and amplitudes sounds like noise, e.g. the hiss of stean escaping a radiator or the sound coming from the speakers of an old analog TV that is not tuned to any station.
+A sufficiently chaotic jumble of sine waves at different frequencies and amplitudes sounds like noise, e.g. the hiss of steam escaping a radiator or the sound coming from the speakers of an old analog TV that is not tuned to any station.
 A truly random distribution of frequencies across the full range of audible frequenices is referred to as "white" noise, by analogy to the colors in